Upspin Access Control

 delete: family

-(case is ignored) means “any authenticated Upspin user”.
+The user name `all` (case is ignored) means "any authenticated Upspin user".

 The asterisked user name *@example.com means any authenticated user whose

-account is in the example.com
+account is in the `example.com` domain.

 To allow anyone with an Upspin account to read items, this line in the relevant